ravikant-diwakar/React-Form/README.md

-# React Form with Validation
+# React Forms and Form Validation

 React application that creates a form with validation for required fields without using third-party libraries.
 It displays error messages, disables submission until all fields are filled correctly, and shows all the filled details on a new route after a successful submission.